-▶ A three-year initiative to strengthen anticipatory capacities and future readiness of civic space-focused civil society professionals that will create synergies between SANE’s civic space community and the futures-focused Scanning the Horizon’s community.
+▶ A three-year initiative (2022 – 2025) aims to strengthen anticipatory capacities and future readiness of civil society professionals who are working to defend civic and civil society operating space.

-▶ The initiative aims to increase awareness and readiness of (I)CSOs in addressing current and future challenges at the intersection of civic space and crises, develop future scenarios, and translate them into concrete strategies to become more futures-ready.
+▶ The initiative will increase awareness and readiness of (I)CSOs to address future challenges at the intersection of civic space and crises, offer a collaborative space to develop future scenarios, and translate them into concrete organisational strategies.

 ▶ Watch this video introducing the initiative and check out our landscape mapping outlining what (I)CSOs have been learning from past and present crises, and identifying gaps that require collective sector commitment (Phase 1).